Worst kind of politics: BJP on Kejriwal's continuation as CM | Politics

 - India

-With the AAP leaders strongly defending their leader, Union Minister Anurag Thakur said mockingly that they are competing to replace him as the chief minister but his wife has also joined the race now, a reference to Sunita Kejriwal reading out his message which was broadcast across the country on news channels.
+With the AAP leaders strongly defending their leader, Union Minister Anurag Thakur mockingly said they are competing to replace him as the chief minister but his wife has also joined the race now, a reference to Sunita Kejriwal reading out the AAP national convener's message which was also broadcast on news channels.

-Thakur also lashed out at Punjab Chief Minister Bhagwant Mann over the death of at least 20 persons in Sangrur due to consumption of spurious liquor, alleging the entire Aam Aadmi Party (AAP) has sunk into one liquor-related scandal or another.
+Speaking to reporters, he also lashed out at Punjab Chief Minister Bhagwant Mann over the death of at least 20 people in Sangrur due to the consumption of spurious liquor, alleging the entire Aam Aadmi Party (AAP) has sunk into one liquor-related scandal or another.

+Asked about Delhi minister Atishi's demand for action against BJP president J P Nadda as she alleged a link between an accused-turned-approver in the excise policy case and the donation his company made to the saffron party through electoral bond, Thakur laughed it off.

+Will anybody take bribe through the electoral bond, he asked, claiming that the electoral bond, struck down as unconstitutional by the Supreme Court, was aimed at transparency.

+In terms of its proportionate strength, the BJP has got less money through bonds compared to parties like the Trinamool Congress, he claimed.

+AAP leaders are making all kinds of comments to outcompete each other to become the chief minister, he said, adding that Kejriwal left even Anna Hazare feeling cheated by his conduct.

-Speaking to reporters, the BJP leader dismissed the opposition parties' expression of solidarity with Kejriwal as a case of ''thieves showing brotherhood'' and cited the Congress' past complaint against him over the alleged liquor scam to question the party over its support to him.
+Speaking to reporters, the BJP leader dismissed the opposition parties' expression of solidarity with Kejriwal as a case of ''thieves showing brotherhood'' and cited the Congress' past complaint against the Delhi chief minister over the alleged liquor scam to question the party over its support to him.

 Nobody is saying Kejriwal is innocent and there has been no scam, Thakur asserted.